Dreamscapes/Enumeration/files/Enumeration.php.txt

      * ```
      *
      * @param     string|Enumeration      $member     The member's expected name
-     * @return    bool                                The value of the member */ public static function getValue($member)
+     * @return    mixed                               The value of the member */ public static function getValue($member)
     {